padrig64/ValidationFramework/CONTRIBUTING.md

-Please note that these guidelines is very likely to evolve depending your questions and remarks, and as well as your contributions.
+Please note that these guidelines are very likely to evolve depending your questions, remarks and contributions.

 # General considerations

 ### Consistency, consistency, consistency

-The most important point to consider is to keep consistency in terms of **naming** and **behavior**.
+The most important point to consider is to maintain the consistency in terms of **naming** and **behavior**.
 Consistent naming particularly applies to protected and public classes, methods, constants, etc.

 This will help the users find their way in the framework and help them know what to expect.